ids/cluster-builder/docs/README_CoreOS.md

 Enjoy a nice polished Kubernetes!
 With __CoreOS__, chances are good you won't have to redeploy it again for a very long time.

 > Checkout the __xtras/coreos__ folder for an __open-vm-tools.yml__ daemonset that will provide VMware tools on all the nodes.

+## iSCSI Persistent Volume Setup

+At the present time the installation process does not configure the cluster for iSCSI Persistent volumes out-of-the-box, however the nodes are already provisioned for iSCSI support.

+Each node must have adjustments made to the Kubelet.service unit file, and requires the __iscsid__ to be enabled and started.
+Unfortunately __Ansible__ is no good to us here as it requires __python__ on the server, which we don't do on __CoreOS__.

+__Ansible__ is used to generate a simple __bash shell script__ with the necessary commands to configure all the nodes.
+This can be done with the following ansible play:

+    $ ansible-playbooy -i clusters/ids/demo-core/hosts ansible/coreos-iscsi.yml

+This will produce two files in the __cluster package folder__:

+* coreos-kubelet-service
+* coreos-iscsi.sh

+From within the __cluster package folder__:

+    $ bash coreos-iscsi.sh

+The __coreos-kubelet-service__ will be copied into __/etc/systemd/system__ and the Kubelet service will be restarted.
+The __iscsid__ will also be started.

 Appendix A: Graphical Installer Walkthrough